Table of Contents

 Conclusion

-In conclusion, the global business world presents an environment that requires companies to comply with the international standards of human resource management.
+In conclusion, the global business world presents an environment that requires companies to comply with the international standards of HRM.
 It is also important to understand different cultures of the human resource team in the countries of operation as well as their local demands of undertaking business.
 Success requires the development of strategic human resource management methods that represent the diversity that exists in the global business.
 It is also essential to determine the correct mix of employees to be allocated to the various positions in the company.
 This will help to increase their competitive advantages globally.